Ernyoke/ervin-szilagyi-static-site/src/articles/ai-practitioner-exam.md

 Another important service which will pop-up, is S3.
 S3 is an object storage service, think of it as Google Drive on steroid.
 Whenever the exam asks about storage, you would want to default to S3.

 EC2 is also an important service.
 EC2 provides virtual machines.
 In the context of machine learning you need EC2 instances for training and inference.
 There are several type of EC2 instances.
 For the exam, you may want to remember the following types:

 - P3, P4, P5, G3, G6 instances: These are instances with a GPU assigned to them, they can be used for training and for inference as well;
 - **AWS Trainium** and **AWS Inferentia**: these are instances specifically built for training and inference.
 They provide a lower cost for either training or for inference.

 Networking:

 - You should know what is a VPC.
 - VPC Endpoints: they are used to communicate with AWS services from a private VPC.
 The traffic wont reach the public internet when using a VPC Endpoint.

 Other services:

 - CloudWatch: used for monitoring and logging
 - CloudTrail: used for having a trail about any action in an AWS account
 - AWS Config: used to enforce compliance in an account
 - AWS Lambda Function: serverless functions which run only when needed.
 In the context of this exam, usually they are used for integration between 2 services

+## Courses and Practice Exam that I Recommend

+The previous section aimed to present what you need to know to pass the exam.
+It is not a comprehensive material, it might have missing topics or might be inaccurate.
+If you want a more robust preparation plan, I recommend enrolling into a payed course.

+[AWS Skill Builder](https://skillbuilder.aws/) is the official learning portal run by AWS Training and Certification.
+They have a learning path the AI practitioner exam.
+I personally did not use this, because the video courses in the learning path are not strictly focusing on exam topics.

+What I would recommend is to take one of the Udemy course from Stephane Maarek or Frank Kane.
+For the preparation I used Stephane Maarek course.
+I'm also familiar with Frank's content, so I'm confident recommending his course as well.
+As an opinion about Stephane's course, it was the first course available for the exam.
+I purchased his course on the day he released it.
+I'm familiar with his teaching style from his other AWS certification courses.
+I like how organizes the content presented and his presentation make is easy to take notes.
+Since this course was the first one released, it had some gaps in terms of the required material.
+In the meanwhile the course was and it is still updated.
+So I'm confident recommanding it to anybody.

+Aside from courses, you may want to take a practice exam before going into the live exam.
+For this purpose, Skill Builder would be the best option.
+Please note, Skill Builder has also free practice exam with 20 questions.
+This is must for anybody taking preparing to take the exam.
+In case you are willing to pay, Skill Builder offers a fully-fledged practice exam with 85 questions.
+You will get explanation for the correct answer for each question.

+On Udemy, Stephane is also selling a set of practice exams.
+I did feel the need to use purchase this, so I cannot provide a review on that.